PRESIDENT METHODY COLLEGIANS

 Judith is married to a Coleraine Inst boy and has 2 daughters - one at university, and the other in sixth form.

-A former MLA and Local Councillor, Judith is the current Commercial Director at Staffline Ireland but still finds the time to organise Class of 1994 school reunions and other #TeamMCB get togethers and is a member of Belfast Harlequins Ladies Hockey Club.
+A former MLA and Local Councillor, Judith leads a global finance team in A&O Shearman, but still finds the time io organise Class of 1994 school reunions and other #TeamMCB get togethers and is a member of Belfast Harlequins Ladies Hockey Club.

 Judith is always happy to receive feedback on what Methody Collegians are doing right/wrong and also to hear ideas on how we can engage more Collegians.
 She can be contacted on [email protected] or 07971 155975.